40 Trauma Healing Journal Prompts to Process Your Past

 “Where do I even start in my healing process?”

 There’s no one right answer.
-But if you’re just as lost as I was when I began healing my trauma, journaling is a pretty darn effective starting point.
+If you’re just as lost as I was when I began healing my trauma, journaling is where things finally came together.

-When you use trauma journal prompts, you’ll slowly get the hang of regulating your emotions and processing uncomfortable thoughts and memories–ultimately guiding you to come to terms with your past.
+When you use your journal to dig deeper, you’ll slowly learn to regulate your emotions and process uncomfortable memories–ultimately guiding you to come to terms with your past.

-As someone with a history of trauma myself, I’ve used a combination of journaling and online therapy to understand more about my triggers and reshape the negative core beliefs that have resulted from my trauma.
-And so far, I finally feel like I’m making leeway.
+As someone with a history of trauma myself, I’ve used a combination of journaling and therapy to understand my complex issues.
+I’ve learned how to recognize my triggers and reshape the negative core beliefs that formed from my trauma.
+And so far, after 10 years of seeking help, I finally feel like I’m making leeway.
+And you can too.

-Don’t forget about these trauma journal prompts!
+Don’t forget about these essential prompts!
 Pin ’em to come back later!

 - In what ways have you stopped yourself from growing and healing?